nikola-rahman/castaitakehome/README.md

 ## Challenges Encountered

+- Benchmarking LLM tokens per second would require a more detailed analysis of the model's performance on different hardware configurations.
+This information would be crucial for a more accurate cost comparison with OpenAI models.
+What is crucial is to ensure that the model is cost-effective for our customers by optimizing the model using for example llama.cpp or vLLM and choosing the right hardware or instance type.
-Limited compute resources on Google Colab required us to use a subset of the SQuAD dataset for both training and evaluation.
+- Limited compute resources on Google Colab required us to use a subset of the SQuAD dataset for both training and evaluation.
 This approach allowed us to balance performance improvements with practical constraints.